 Marta R. Costa-jussà is a Ramon y Cajal Researcher at the Universitat Politècnica de Catalunya (UPC, Barcelona).
 She received her PhD from the UPC in 2008.
 Her research experience is mainly in Machine Translation.
 She has worked at LIMSI-CNRS (Paris), Barcelona Media Innovation Center (Barcelona), Universidade de São Paulo, Institute for Infocomm Research (Singapore) and Instituto Politécnico Nacional (Mexico) and the University of Edinburgh.
 She has participated in 18 European (including an IOF Marie Curie Action) and Spanish national projects.
-She has organised 10 workshops in the areas of MT and IR, taught several tutorials and seminars, and published more than 100 papers in international scientific journals and conferences.
-She has been cooperating with several companies (TaUYou, UniversalDoctor and BMMT) as a scientific consultant.
+She has organised 10 workshops in the areas of MT and IR, taught several tutorials and seminars, and published more than 100 papers and she is part of the Editorial Board of the Computer Speech and Language journal.
+She regularly cooperates with companies as a scientific consultant.
 Currently, she is a Ramón y Cajal Research Fellow at UPC and leading the Spanish Project of DeepVoice.
 She recently has received the Google Faculty Research Award .

 - Costa-jussà M.R.and Fonollosa, J.A.R.
 Character-based Neural Machine Translation, Proc. of the ACL, 2016